Sh4dowking/WorldReset/README.md

 ## Installation

-1. Download the `WorldResetter-1.0.jar` file
+1. Download the latest release from the [Releases](https://github.com/Sh4dowking/WorldReset/releases) page.
 2. Place it in your server's `plugins/` directory
 3. Restart your server
 4. Grant permissions to administrators (see [Permissions](#permissions))